McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 ## Project meetings
 You will work alongside a group of other students on a project - please ensure that you are following up with them regularly to complete all tasks.
 In the case that you are unable to complete a specific task or require more time, please communicate clearly with the rest of your team members.

+{: .new }
+> we should include the rules of lab shift in basic rules

 ## Lab shifts
 It is expected that you are on time for your shifts - please feel free to come 15-20 minutes early if you need time to set up before meeting a family.